vinayn987/vinayn987/README.md

-I am a BCA Student who is  keen to learning new skills and brushing them consistently I learnt **C, Java, C#, Python, Html, CSS, JS** but I like to jump deep into the _JAVA_.
+I am a BCA Student who is  keen to learning new skills and brushing them consistently I learnt **C, Java, C#, Python, Html, CSS, JS** but I like to jump deep into the _PYTHON_.
 Because I wanted to become a java developer.
 So I started contributing on the GitHub

 GitHub is really so amazing for hungry learners
 I am beginner to this platform and started to working on